deeleman/react-shopping-cart/README.md

 # Frrontend Shopping Cart

-Interactive, customisable shopping cart with discounts computation functionality and real-time total order price tracking.
+Interactive, customisable shopping cart with discounts computation functionality and real-time total order price tracking, built on top of TypeScript and React.

 ## Setting up your environment
 The minimum requirements for running this project, either on development or production mode, and its development scripts are `node v12.16.0` and `npm v.6.14.15`, or later versions.
-Probably this project will run smoothly on older versions of `node` and `npm` but we recommend using the latest [LTS versions](https://nodejs.org/).
+Probably this project will run seamlessly on older versions of `node` and `npm` but we recommend using the latest [LTS versions](https://nodejs.org/).

 This project relies on [Parcel](https://parceljs.org/) for spawning dev environments, running builds and handling code optimisations.
 All interaction with Parcel has been abstracted in custom npm commands for your convenience.